In this article:

 -

-Cerbu et al. (2020) investigated 80 calves with diarrhea.
-One group additionally received 2% clinoptilolite in their feed.
-Already after 8 days, the stool consistency had significantly improved, and the frequency of diarrhea decreased significantly.
+Cerbu et al. (2020) studied 80 calves with diarrhea.
+One group additionally received 2% clinoptilolite in the feed.
+After only 8 days, stool consistency had significantly improved, and the frequency of diarrhea significantly decreased.
 In addition, body weight remained more stable than in the control group.

 Source: DOI: 10.3390/ani10122284 -